padogrid/padogrid/padogrid-deployment/src/main/resources/geode/k8s/kustom/Geode-Minikube-on-WSL.md

-# Minikube on WSL
+# Geode Minikube on WSL

 This article provides installation steps for setting up `kubectl` in Windows 10 WSL with bash auto-completion to deploy Geode.
 The steps described here are for Hyper-V and Docker Desktop.

-1. Install Docker Dekstop for Windows [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)
+1. Install Docker Desktop for Windows [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)

 2. Install WSL and kube tools as described in the link below.